brighton36/property-services-monitor/README.md

  - Relative Image paths are expected to be relative to the inja file itself.

 ## Program help Output
-Additional help can be found in the --help output of the program.
+Additional details on the types of services that are supported, and what options they support testing, can be found in the --help output of the program.
 ```
 Usage: ./property-services-monitor [config.yml]